mattetti/LiveTV/README.md

 ## Thanks

+Thanks to
-Thanks to Patrick Crowley for the current icon, hopefully, we'll come up with something better ;)
+* Patrick Crowley for the current icon, hopefully, we'll come up with something better ;)
+* Amr Numan Tamimi amrnt for contributing new channels.